US: CFIUS Review

 The Committee has the authority to review a covered transaction and to impose mitigation measures to address any national security concerns.
 Mitigation measures may be imposed only after CFIUS has identified a specific threat to US national security and determined that a mitigation measure is reasonably necessary to address that threat.
 Nonetheless, CFIUS has broad authority to develop mitigation measures, although it uses that authority in only a handful of cases each year.
-Between 2008 and 2010, only 16 cases resulted in the use of legally binding mitigation measures.
-In 2010, mitigation measures were applied to acquisitions in the computer software, telecommunications and energy sectors.11
+Between 2009 and 2011, only 22 cases resulted in the use of legally binding mitigation measures.
+In 2011, mitigation measures were applied to acquisitions in the computer programming, computer and electronic manufacturing, electrical equipment and component manufacturing, aerospace manufacturing and finance sectors.11

 Mitigation measures vary on a case-by-case basis and have included, for example, commitments with respect to domestic production, cyber-security measures or government access to assets such as computer servers or telecommunications networks for law enforcement purposes.
 More invasive mitigation measures that have been adopted include a requirement to establish certain corporate firewall procedures between the US business and its foreign parent.

 While the Committee is charged with reviewing a transaction and imposing mitigation measures, the Act grants the President, and only the President, the authority to suspend or prohibit a covered transaction.
-The Committee therefore must refer a transaction to the President if the Committee recommends that the President suspend or prohibit the transaction.
+The Committee therefore must refer a transaction to the President if the Committee recommends that it be suspended or prohibited and the parties are unwilling to abandon the transaction.
 The Committee also refers the transaction to the President if the members of the Committee are unable to reach a decision on whether to recommend to the President that the transaction be suspended or prohibited, or if the Committee requests that the President make a final determination with regard to a transaction.